The two most fundamental facts in Healthcare

 Healthcare, as an industry, is ubiquitous — we’re all patients — but its complexity confuses most of us.
 There are several moving parts, many of which are unique and not found anywhere else.
 In addition to the numerous actors in the industry, there are also moral imperatives and dilemmas spread out throughout their interactions.

 I believe though that two fundamental facts precede everything else in healthcare.
-It is as if they lie at the foundation of healthcare, and everything else is a consequence of them: Every single human life is irreplaceable and There is still no reliable cure for several devastating diseases.
+It is as if they lie at the foundation of healthcare, and everything else is a consequence.

 Two facts at the foundations of healthcare

 Sooner or later, we will all face a disease and healthcare will play a role in our lives.
 Despite such universality, healthcare systems are poorly understood — healthcare is everywhere but its complexity seems to confuse us.